pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 Now let's review an example that will help you understand how this framework works.

 # Implementing a demo
-For this demo, let's implement something simple, like finding the sum of all the elements in a list.
+Let's implement something simple, like finding the sum of all the elements in a list.

 This list can be split up in many sublists to sum the elements of each one.
 Then, we can find sum all those values.